RoyTuesday/tetrelementis/README.md

 :white_check_mark: External Links: Provide a link to an external page about each element (NOT Wikipedia!)

-:white_medium_small_square: Levels: As score increases, blocks drop faster.
+:white_check_mark: Levels: As score increases, blocks drop faster.

 :white_medium_small_square: Difficulty options: Player can choose to begin at different drop speeds and whether level increases.